 The same mentality should carry over to reporting of actuals.
-For the most important items, for example, detail of product sales and headcount, actuals reports should be set up to capture the relevant line item detail from the CRM, personnel or other databases.
+For the most important items, for example, detail of product sales and headcount, actual reports should be set up to capture the relevant line item detail from the CRM, personnel or other databases.

-Driver-Based Planning Processes implemented through dedicated FP&A systems will help to create a solid basis for better Corporate Performance Management and to overcome the above problems.
+Driver-Based Planning Processes implemented through dedicated FP&A systems will help to create a solid basis for better Corporate Performance Management and overcome the above problems.

-A good quality Variance Analysis that is delivered through this holistic process will help to improve organisational Corporate Performance Management process.
+A good quality Variance Analysis that is delivered through this holistic process will help to improve the organisational Corporate Performance Management process.